newrelic/helm-charts/library/common-library/DEVELOPERS.md

 ## _serviceaccount.tpl
 These functions are used to evaluate if the service account should be created, with which name and add annotations to it.

-The functions that the common library has implemented for serve account are:
+The functions that the common library has implemented for service accounts are:
 * `newrelic.common.serviceAccount.create`
 * `newrelic.common.serviceAccount.name`
 * `newrelic.common.serviceAccount.annotations`